 In a hurry?
 Click here to read the Article Summary...

 Everyone knows that the human body requires proper nutrition in order to live.
 And it’s safe to say that most everyone knows that eating healthy is necessary in order to live well.
 So why then do so many people (perhaps you’re one of them) seem to come up short in achieving the types of life-changing results they want… even when following the eating advice given to them by their doctors and dietitians?

 For one, the definition of what it means to “eat healthy” varies widely depending on who you ask.
-For some people, eating fast food just three times a week instead of five means that they’re doing a pretty good job at staying healthy.
-For others, eating healthy means popping a multivitamin after a sugar-filled breakfast of doughnuts and muffins and calling it a day.
+For some people, eating fast food just three times a week instead of five (or more!) means that they’re doing a pretty good job at staying healthy.
+For others, eating healthy means popping a multivitamin after a sugar-filled breakfast of cereal and muffins and calling it a day.

 Focusing on including more of these foods into your daily routine is a surefire way to get a head start on forging a solid pathway to what we all hope to achieve − optimal wellness.